clubajax/base-component/README.md

     console.log(element.value); // something else
     console.log(element.getAttribute('value')); // something else

+## Inheritance

+create-element supports inheritance from other components via the `extend` property.

+    create({
+        tag: 'my-base'
+    });
+    create({
+        tag: 'my-extended',
+        extends: 'my-base'
+    });

+Methods can use AOP to call prototypal methods with the `super` method:

+    attached: function (){
+        this.super('attached');
+    }

+If a lifecycle method does not exist on the extended component, it will be called on the base component.

 ## Shadow DOM (not used!)

 create-element purposely does not use the Shadow DOM.
 There are only a few use cases for Shadow DOM, and due to the